There are three elements to a kitchen: the cabinetry, the accessories, and the worktop. Often, it’s the worktop that’s the hardest to choose.

 In this article, we explore the options available to you when you’re planning your new luxury kitchen and are considering your worktop choices.
 Of course, the designer at your nearest Kesseler showroom will only be too happy to advise.

 So what are the most popular choices right now when it comes to kitchen worktops?

-Granite is a natural rock material that’s strong and hardwearing but also looks incredibly luxurious and stylish.
-And as it’s a natural stone, the mottling, veins and markings differ from slab to slab, so no two granite worktops are the same.
+Granite is a natural rock material that’s strong and hardwearing but also looks incredibly luxurious and stylish which makes it an ideal worktop for any premium kitchen.
+As it’s a natural stone, the mottling, veins and markings differ from slab to slab, so no two granite worktops are the same.

 Granite is available in a natural colour palette from whites and light grey through to dark grey and black, so it works beautifully with a whole range of kitchen cabinet colours.

 What are the advantages to having a granite worktop?

 - It’s a cold, smooth surface so ideal for pastry making

 - Granite can withstand heat, so you can place a hot pan or plate straight on to it